-Sanctions for Non-Academic Misconduct will be imposed by the Vice Chancellor of Student Affairs or his/her designee.
+Sanctions for Non-Academic Misconduct will be imposed by the Dean of Students or their designee upon individuals, groups or organizations that have been found responsible for violating the Standards of Student Conduct.
 The following sanctions may be imposed for Non-Academic Misconduct:

-- Educational Task Completion of a task which educates the student about and allows the student to learn from the misconduct. - Written Warning Official record that a student has been warned about behavior. - Removal of Property Required removal of property. - Restitution Reimbursement by the student to cover the cost of repair or replacement of damaged or misappropriated property. - Restriction of Activities or Privileges Restriction of active status or participation in any and/or all organized university activities other than required academic endeavors for a designated period of time. - Fees Monetary requirements based on the resolution of a case. - Conduct Probation A period of self-reflection, during which a student is on official warning that subsequent violations of university rules, regulations or policies are likely to result in a more severe sanction including suspension or expulsion from the university. - Housing Probation A period of self-reflection, during which a student is on official warning that subsequent violations of university rules, regulations or policies are likely to result in a more severe sanction including relocation or removal from university housing. - University Housing Relocation Required movement to another room, hall, floor, wing or building within Residence Life.
-Once assigned this sanction, students must relocate in no more than 24 hours, after which the relocated student cannot enter the room, hall, floor, wing or building he/she was removed from throughout his/her term of probation without permission from the Director of Residence Life, Assistant Dean of Student Conduct or designee. - Removal from University Housing Required removal from university housing.
+- Educational Task Completion of a task which educates the student about and allows the student to learn from the misconduct. - Written Warning Official record that a student has been warned about behavior. - Removal of Property Required removal of property. - Restitution Reimbursement by the student to cover the cost of repair or replacement of damaged or misappropriated property. - Restriction of Activities or Privileges Restriction of active status or participation in any and/or all organized university activities other than required academic endeavors for a designated period of time.
+These restrictions may include, but are not limited to, denial of the right to represent the University in any way, access to facilities or individuals, parking privileges, and/or participation in co-curricular activities. - Fees Monetary requirements based on the resolution of a case. - Conduct Probation A period of self-reflection, during which a student is on official warning that subsequent violations of university rules, regulations or policies are likely to result in a more severe sanction including suspension or expulsion from the university. - Housing Probation A period of self-reflection, during which a student is on official warning that subsequent violations of university rules, regulations or policies are likely to result in a more severe sanction including relocation or removal from university housing. - University Housing Relocation Required movement to another room, hall, floor, wing or building within Residence Life.
+Once assigned this sanction, students must relocate in no

+- more than 24 hours, after which the relocated student cannot enter the room, hall, floor, wing or building he/she was removed from throughout their term of probation without permission from the Director of Residence Life, Director of Student Conduct or designee. - Removal from University Housing Required removal from university housing.
 This action occurs without the refund of room fees.
-Once assigned this sanction, students must move within the designated time required or no more than 72 hours, after which the removed student cannot enter university housing without permission from the Director of Residence Life, Assistant Dean of Student Conduct or designee. - Conduct Suspension Temporarily canceling a student's enrollment at Arkansas State University.
+Once assigned this sanction, students must move within the designated time required or no more than 72 hours, after which the removed student cannot enter university housing without permission from the Director of Residence Life, Director of Student Conduct or designee. - Conduct Suspension Temporarily canceling a student's enrollment at Arkansas State University.
 A student cannot graduate while suspended.
 Once assigned this sanction, students are immediately removed from their classes and banned from university property.
-A student cannot enter university property during his/her term of suspension without prior permission from the Assistant Dean of Student Conduct or designee.
-Any classes taken at

-- another institution during this period of suspension cannot be transferred to Arkansas State University. - Expulsion Permanently canceling a student's enrollment at Arkansas State University.
+A student cannot enter university property during their term of suspension without prior permission from the Director of Student Conduct or designee.
+Any classes taken at another institution during this period of suspension cannot be transferred to Arkansas State University. - Expulsion Permanently canceling a student's enrollment at Arkansas State University.
 A dismissed student cannot re-enroll or graduate.
 Once assigned this sanction, students are immediately removed from their classes and banned from university property.
-A student cannot enter University property once dismissed without prior permission from the Assistant Dean of Student Conduct or designee. - Revocation or Denial of Degree The University reserves the right to revoke or refuse to confer a degree on the basis of a violation of the Standards of Student Conduct that occurred while the student was enrolled, given that the violation(s) would have resulted in expulsion. - Additional Sanctions In addition to those listed above, other sanction may be implemented.
+A student cannot enter University property once dismissed without prior permission from the Director of Student Conduct or designee. - Revocation or Denial of Degree The University reserves the right to revoke or refuse to confer a degree on the basis of a violation of the Standards of Student Conduct that occurred while the student was enrolled, given that the violation(s) would have resulted in expulsion. - Additional Sanctions In addition to those listed above, other sanction may be implemented.